Table of Contents

 Coarctation of the aorta (CoA) is characterized by the abnormal constriction of the aorta due to localized medial layer thickening.
 This constriction might appear as a shelf-like structure or a membranous curtain-like structure.
-The involved region might be discrete or a long segment.
-A discrete short segment of CoA is the most common form of the disease.
+The involved region might be discrete or it can be a long segment.
+A discrete short segment of CoA is the most common form of the condition.

 Epidemiology of Coarctation of the Aorta

-CoA is one of the common forms of congenital heart diseases with an estimated incidence of 6 to 8% among patients with congenital heart disease.
-CoA is more common in European and North America countries compared to Asia.
+CoA is one of the common forms of congenital heart disease with an estimated incidence of 6–8% among patients with congenital heart disease.
+CoA is more common in European and North American countries compared to Asia.

-Patients with CoA are at an increased risk of developing subacute bacterial endocarditis, hypertension, and a slightly decreased survival curve compared to healthy individuals.
-It is estimated that up to 90% of the patients with CoA who do not undergo surgical treatment of the pathology will end up dead by the age of 50 years.
+Patients with CoA are at an increased risk of developing subacute bacterial endocarditis, hypertension and have a slightly decreased survival curve compared to healthy individuals.
+It is estimated that up to 90% of the patients with CoA who do not undergo surgical treatment die by the age of 50 years.

 Classification of Coarctation of the Aorta

-The coarctation of aorta can be classified into three main types;
+The coarctation of the aorta can be classified into three main types:

 In this type of coarctation, the aorta narrows at the insertion of the ductus arteriosus.
-This type of the coarctation basically arises during the closing of ductus arteriosus.
+Ductal coarctation basically arises at the closing of ductus arteriosus.

-In this type of coarctation, the aorta narrows distally to the point of insertion of the ductus arteriosus.
-In this type of coarctation, although ductus arteriosus is open, the blood flow to the lower parts of the body is impaired.
-This type is more prevalent in the adults.
+In this type of coarctation, which is more prevalent in adults, the aorta narrows distally to the point of insertion of the ductus arteriosus.
+In postductal coarctation, although ductus arteriosus is open, the blood flow to the lower parts of the body is impaired.

-The other associated conditions with this type of coarctation are; hypertension in the upper limb, notching of the ribs (due to collateral circulation), and weak pulses in the lower limb.
+The other associated conditions with this type of coarctation are hypertension in the upper limbs, notching of the ribs (due to collateral circulation) and weak pulses in the lower limbs.

 Pathophysiology of Coarctation of the Aorta

 Patients with CoA have a significantly increased afterload pressure on the left ventricle.
-This is associated with increased stress on the left ventricular wall, ventricular hypertrophy and eventually can put the patient at an increased risk of developing congestive heart failure.
+This is associated with increased stress on the left ventricular wall and ventricular hypertrophy.
+Eventually, it can put the patient at an increased risk of developing congestive heart failure.